 Reselling value of tennis casual sneakers

-The reselling of shoe industry has turned into a billion-dollar market in the recent years.
+The shoe reselling industry has turned into a billion-dollar market in recent years.
 Almost all sneaker releases have some people lining up to cop a pair and get profits from it.

 Tennis sneakers are almost always available in the market.
 Thus the demand is not that hype.
 As a result, most of the tennis sneakers have low reselling value except for the limited editions or ones that are authentic vintage pairs.